 Applicants are required to nominate an Authorised Executive and Treaty Trade Officer from within their organisation.
-The Authorised Executive must be an individual empowered to enter into legally binding arrangements on behalf of the company.
-The Treaty Trade Officer is a point of contact for Defence in relation to a company's activities under the Treaty, including facilitating site inspections when required.
+The Authorised Executive is an empowered individual that can enter into contracts or arrangements on behalf of the organisation.
+The Treaty Trade Officer is an employee who is responsible for managing the organisation's Treaty activities.
+The Treaty Trade Officer should be able to represent the organisation on procedural matters and be a point of contact for Treaty enquiries, both from industry and government.
 Formal notices are addressed to both the Authorised Executive and Treaty Trade Officer.
+Any subsequent changes to those nominated for these positions are to be notified to the IEC Treaty Team immediately.